lgs-endo/lgs-endo.github.io/README.md

-# LGS: A Light-weight 4D Gaussian Splatting for Efficient Surgical Scene Reconstruction
+# Official Website of LGS: A Light-weight 4D Gaussian Splatting for Efficient Surgical Scene Reconstruction
 Accepted by International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI 2024)